sandravizz/Visual-data-science-R/README.md

 ### Time series

 Time series data have a very specific structure.
-Generally we want to check different variables by the time variable, which makes the space of possible visualisation types smaller.
-It is a good start to look at the overall evolution and then zoom in to specific categories which can be outliers discovered beforehand.
-Please check the corresponding [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Time%20series.R)
+Generally the goal is to understand over time patterns (trends) which are often present as line charts.
+The focus of this chapter is the visual analytical flow when investigating patterns over time.
+Please check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Time%20series.R)

 ### Advanced visualisations

-In this chapter I present three more advanced chart type as their strucutre is less commonly used and/or cover higer visual complexity.
+In this chapter I present three more advanced visualisation types as their strucutre is less commonly used and/or cover higer visual complexity.
 Pleased check the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Advanced%20visualisations.R)

 Chart types covered